ac000/mtd-cli/README.md

 *lossId* is an 'id' as returned by the '*mtd-cli il bf-list-loses*' command

 *claimId* is an 'id' as returned by the '*mtd-cli il lc-list-loses*' command

+**il** supports the following commands

+    get-annual-summary

+which takes two arguments

+    $ mtd-cli ii get-annual-summary utr taxYear

+*utr* is the Unique Tax Reference.

+*taxYear* is the Tax year to get in the form; *YYYY-YY*

 **ni** currently has a single endpoint